gmawdo/graymamba/README.md

 - `graymamba`: The filesystem itself, which can be mounted as an NFS server.
 The `main man`.
 - `audit_reader`: Reads the audit logs and allows exploration, verification and proof generation.
 - `qrocks`: A tool for querying the RocksDB database as there seems not to be one in wide circulation
 - `data-room`: An experimental tool for providing a data sandbox for file sharing and collaboration in sensitive environments.
+An alternate but similar use case to the trackable cloud based vscode server IDE.
+We will add a section on how to use docker to run a vscode server and mount the graymamba filesystem into it as part of a docker network.

 ## Logging and Tracing